tethysplatform/tethys/docs/installation/production/configuration/advanced/social_auth.rst

 Configuration
 -------------

 Configuring multi-tenant SSO backends is similar to configuring other SSO backends.
-The primary difference is that you will need to provide the required settings (i.e. ``KEY``, ``SECRET``, etc.) for multiple tenants instead of just a globally for the backend.
+The primary difference is that you will need to provide the required settings (i.e. ``KEY``, ``SECRET``, etc.) for multiple tenants instead of globally for the backend.
 All of these tenant settings are organized under a ``MULTI_TENANT`` setting for the backend, and settings for each tenant are grouped under a Tenant Key.
 For example:

 .. code-block::